Joule-Thomson expansion for quantum corrected AdS-Reissner-Nordstr\"om black holes in Kiselev spacetime with Barrow fractal entropy: Barrow black holes thermodynamics and inversion temperature in Kiselev spacetime

-\ni and we have to solve this equation numerically to find $\r+(P)$.
-We can substitute this result into Eq. (\ref{inversiontemp}) to construct a $T\times P$ plot where we can see the inversion temperature curve.
+\ni We will solve this equation numerically to find $\r+(P)$.
+Then, we can substitute this result into Eq. (\ref{inversiontemp}) to construct a $T\times P$ plot where we can see the inversion temperature curve.
 This will be analyzed in detail in the next section.